SichangHe/curriculum_vitae/index.md

 ∗ Conducted interactive data analysis in Rust with the Rust Evcxr REPL.

+Sichang He (Steven) - University of Southern California Page 1 of 3

+[]

 Research Assistant for Mobile Federated Learning (FL) Project Mar.
 2023 – May.
 2024